samhocevar/wincompose/README.md

 WinCompose supports early exits.
 For instance, <kbd>⎄ Compose</kbd> <kbd>&</kbd> will immediately type **&** because there is currently no rule starting with <kbd>&</kbd>.

-WinCompose does not emit unnecessary keystrokes, such as a backspace keystroke to erase the composing characters.
-Only the final character is sent to the current application.

 Bugs
 ----